goxkit/bunmq/README.md

 ## Features

+- **Automatic Connection Recovery**: Built-in connection and channel monitoring with automatic reconnection using `NotifyClose` and `NotifyCancel`
+- **Exponential Backoff Strategy**: Configurable reconnection delays with exponential backoff to prevent overwhelming the broker
+- **Health Monitoring**: Real-time connection and channel health checks with configurable callbacks
 - **Topology Management**: Declarative configuration of exchanges, queues, and bindings
 - **Retry Strategy**: Configurable retry mechanisms with exponential backoff
 - **Dead Letter Queues**: Automatic routing of failed messages to DLQs